project8/honeybee/README.md

 ## Compiling
-This library uses two sub-modules (external libraries, written by Sanshiro and publicly available) and one main module:
+This library consists of two sub-modules (external libraries, written by Sanshiro and publicly available) and one main module:
+- Honeybee: main module
 - Kebap: formula evaluator
 - Tabree: table and tree of variants, JSON I/O, SQL result structure
-- Honeybee

 The usual CMake procedure can be used to install these all (Method 1).
 Alternatively, for the default installation configuration, a shell script can be used for convenience (Method 2, recommended).